-Greek/Roman Revival (~1825-1860): Substantial, wide banded trimwork, rounded arches, large casings, and massive crown molding with dentils
+Greek/Roman Revival (~1825-1860): Substantial, wide banded trimwork, rounded arches, large casings, and massive crown moulding with dentils

 Gothic Revival (~1840-1880): Semi-ornate features reminiscent of classic church architecture (pointed arches, rosettes, trefoils, medallions, etc.), as well as delicate, detailed wooded trimmed verge/bargeboards or “gingerbread”

-Victorian/Queen Anne (~1880-1910): Elaborate moldings with luxurious details and extremely tall base moldings; often featuring spindlework, decorative brackets, steep pitches, towers, turrets, and asymmetrical design
+Victorian/Queen Anne (~1880-1910): Elaborate mouldings with luxurious details and extremely tall base mouldings; often featuring spindlework, decorative brackets, steep pitches, towers, turrets, and asymmetrical design

 Craftsman (~1905-1930): Simple, bold geometric patterns, wide casing trim, and clean aesthetics including decorative knee braces, built-in cabinetry, and massive, often tapered, columns/pillars astride this style’s front porch